cinziabandiziol/persistence_kernels/README.md

      - PI: the user first create a folder with the name of dataset in PERSISTENCE_IMAGES, and then runs _python ComputePI.py_ and then write to the shell the name of the dataset of interest

 2. Chose 1 kernel, for example kernel = SWK, and run

    $ python ClassificationTask_SWK.py

    and then insert the name of the dataset of interest.
+After the job ends, a file will be created in folder REPORT summarizing the information about dataset and the results of classification.